 What is a Certified Local Government?

-Certified Local Governments (CLGs) are local governments that demonstrated a commitment to historic preservation by adopting a historic preservation ordinance, established a preservation commission, and met all the requirements found in the Alaska's State Guidelines.
+Certified Local Governments (CLGs) are local governments that have demonstrated a commitment to historic preservation by adopting a historic preservation ordinance, establishing a preservation commission, and meeting all the requirements found in the Alaska's State Guidelines.
 In short, these requirements include establishing an ordinance that establishes a qualified commission, enforces preservation laws, complies with Open Meeting Laws, and maintains an inventory compatible with Alaska Heritage Resources Survey.

 Why become a Certified Local Government?

-CLGs can apply for grants from the SHPO.
+CLGs can apply for grants from Office of History and Archaeology.
 Each year ten percent of the annual Historic Preservation Fund grant under the National Historic Preservation Act is competitively awarded to CLGs.
 Federal and state agencies also recognize the historic preservation expertise of local commissions.
 OHA provides training and technical assistance to CLGs.
 This training will help communities reach the goals established in their preservation plans.